marshall7m/terraform-aws-infrastructure-live-ci/CONTRIBUTING.md

 The following additional tools are required:
 - [dev container extension](https://code.visualstudio.com/docs/remote/containers)

-To launch a full fledged development docker container that includes all the dependencies needed for this project, see this section's [instructions](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container).
+To launch a full-fledged development docker container that includes all the dependencies needed for this project, see this section's [instructions](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container).

 ## Run tests via Docker Compose